 When you have a trainer, he or she does it for you.

-This is why we at Beachbody always have test groups to make sure our workouts, like the ones on Beachbody On Demand, train you in your proper zone.
+This is why we at BODi always have test groups to make sure our workouts, like the ones on BODi, train you in your proper zone.

 That way, all you need to do is follow along without worrying if you’re training the correct system in your body.